sharkymark/weather/README.md

 - Nominatim Geocoder and Reverse Geocoder API
 - US Census Geocoder API (default)
 - NOAA Weather API (no key required)
+- NOAA Tides and Currents API (no key required)
+- USGS Earthquake API (no key required)

 By default, the app uses the US Census Geocoder API for geocoding.
 To use the Nominatim Geocoder API instead, use the argument `--geocoder nominatim` when running the application: